lostella/libForBES/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/lostella/ForBES/master/figures/minfbe_problem.png" alt="Convex composite problem"></p>

-where *f1* is convex quadratic, *l* is a linear term and *f2* is any convex, differentiable function with Lipschitz continuous gradient.
+where *f1* is convex quadratic, *l* is a linear term and *f2* is any convex, twice continuously differentiable function with Lipschitz continuous gradient.
+Any of these terms may be omitted in the problem definition, in which case it is assumed to be identically zero.
 Function *g* is a general proper, closed, convex function (possibly nonsmooth).
-This form includes many practical problems arising in several fields such as optimal control, data analysis, machine learning, image and signal processing to name a few.
+This form of includes many practical problems arising in several fields such as optimal control, data analysis, machine learning, image and signal processing to name a few.

 Since *f1* is quadratic, it is entirely specified by its Hessian and linear parts: